greim/hoxy/readme.markdown

     node hoxy.js

-Make a note of the port that hoxy is running on, and use this information to configure your browser's proxy settings.
+Make a note of the port hoxy is running on, and use this information to configure your browser's proxy settings.

-Meanwhile, in your text editor, open resources/rules-db.txt and edit rules as needed.
+Meanwhile, in your text editor, open `resources/rules-db.txt` and edit/add rules as needed.
 There's no need to restart hoxy each time you save the rules file.